 In Lowell, however, the average commute to work is quite long.
 On average, people spend 31.98 minutes each day getting to work, which is significantly higher than the national average.

-As is often the case in a small city, Lowell doesn't have a public transportation system that people use to get to and from their jobs every day.
+Lowell is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.